HideTheMonkey/EventLoggerForIM/README.md

 ![logo](./resources/logo_small.png)

-ELFIM (_pronounced "elf eye em"_) is a light-weight event logging plugin for Bukkit based Minecraft servers (_Bukkit/Spigot/Paper/etc_) used to post events to Slack and/or Discord via their respective webhooks.
+ELFIM (_pronounced "elf eye em"_) is a light-weight event logging plugin that posts selected events to Slack and Discord.
+It's a convienient way to keep track of who logged on when, or what commands they used while playing.

+_Only tested on Paper, but should work fine on Spigot and Bukkit servers too._

 ## Usage